galaxyproject/training-material/topics/assembly/tutorials/mrsa-illumina/tutorial.md

 - the 10% and 90% values in the upper and lower whiskers
 - the mean quality, represented by the blue line

 Depending on the analysis it could be possible that a certain quality or length is needed.
 In this case we’re going to trim the data using Trimmomatic.
+Here we will trim the start (LEADING) and end (TRAILING)of the reads if those fall below a quality score of 20.
+Different trimming tools have different algorithms for deciding when to cut but trimmomatic will cut based on the quality csore of one base alone.
+Trimmomatic starts from each end, and as long as the base is below 20, it will be cut until it reaches one greater than 20.
+A sliding window trimming will be performed where if the average quality of 4 bases drops below 20, the read will be truncated there.
+And last we will also filter for reads which are at least 30 bases long, anything shorter will complicate the assembly and we will drop.

 > ### {% icon hands_on %} Hands-on: Assessing the data quality of the trimmed reads and comparing to the input reads
 >
 > 1. {% tool [Trimmomatic](toolshed.g2.bx.psu.edu/repos/pjbriggs/trimmomatic) %}  with the following parameters:
 >    - *"Single-end or paired-end reads?"*: `Paired-end (two separate input files)`
 >        - {% icon param-file %} *"Input FASTQ file (R1/first of pair)"*: `DRR187559_1 uncompressed`
->        - {% icon param-file %} *"Input FASTQ file (R2/second of pair)"*: `DRR187559_1 uncompressed`
+>        - {% icon param-file %} *"Input FASTQ file (R2/second of pair)"*: `DRR187559_2 uncompressed`
 >    - *"Perform initial ILLUMINACLIP step?"*: `Yes`
 >    - In *"Trimmomatic Operation"*:
 >        - {% icon param-repeat %} *"Insert Trimmomatic Operation"*